-The drug company insisted that all subjects go on low-fat, calorie-restricted diets, which they were to follow for six months.
-If the subjects lost four percent of their body weight after six months, they were then to be randomized into one of three doses of orlistat or placebo.
+The pharmaceutical company required all subjects to adhere to low-fat, calorie-restricted diets for six months.
+If the subjects achieved a weight loss of at least four percent of their body weight within the six-month period, they were then randomly assigned to receive one of three doses of orlistat or a placebo.

 The majority of the recruited subjects weighed around 200 pounds, meaning they had to lose a minimum of eight pounds (four percent of body weight) during the six months of following the low-fat, calorie-restricted diet.
 It was astounding for both the MD and me to witness how many patients struggled to achieve even this modest weight loss on a low-fat diet, leading to their exclusion from the study.